Hong Kong cordons off annual Tiananmen vigil site, arrests organiser | Law-Order

 Thousands of officers are expected to patrol the city's streets on Friday to prevent gatherings of people lighting candles for the pro-democracy protesters killed by Chinese troops in Beijing 32 years ago.
 The heightened vigilance from authorities was a marked departure from Hong Kong's cherished freedoms of speech and assembly, bringing the global financial hub closer in line with mainland China's strict controls on society, activists say.

-Hong Kong closed off Victoria Park where tens of thousands gather annually to commemorate China's 1989 Tiananmen crackdown and arrested the vigil's organizer, in what activists see as suppression of one of the city's key symbols of democratic hope.
+Hong Kong closed off a park where tens of thousands gather annually to commemorate China's 1989 Tiananmen crackdown and arrested the vigil's organiser, in what activists see as suppression of one of the city's main symbols of democratic hope.
 Thousands of officers are expected to patrol the city's streets on Friday to prevent gatherings of people lighting candles for the pro-democracy protesters killed by Chinese troops in Beijing 32 years ago.

 The heightened vigilance from authorities was a marked departure from Hong Kong's cherished freedoms of speech and assembly, bringing the global financial hub closer in line with mainland China's strict controls on society, activists say.
-Hong Kong's annual June 4 vigil, the world's largest, is widely seen as a symbol of the former British colony's democratic aspirations and desire to preserve its different way of life from mainland China.
+Hong Kong's annual June 4 vigil, the world's largest, usually held in Victoria Park, is widely seen as a symbol of the former British colony's democratic aspirations and desire to preserve its different way of life from mainland China.

-Early on Friday, police arrested Chow Hang Tung, vice-chairwoman of the Hong Kong Alliance in Support of Patriotic Democratic Movements of China, for promoting an unauthorized assembly.
-Hours later, officers cordoned off most of the downtown Victoria Park where people usually gather.
-"She only wanted to go to Victoria Park, light a candle and commemorate," Chiu Yan Loy, Executive Member of the Alliance, told Reuters, adding he believed her arrest was meant to strike fear into those planning to attend the vigil.
+Early on Friday, police arrested Chow Hang Tung, vice-chairwoman of the Hong Kong Alliance in Support of Patriotic Democratic Movements of China, for promoting an unauthorised assembly.
+Hours later, officers cordoned off most of the downtown park.
+"She only wanted to go to Victoria Park, light a candle and commemorate," Chiu Yan Loy, executive member of the Alliance, told Reuters, adding he believed her arrest was meant to strike fear into those planning to attend the vigil.

-Police, which banned the vigil for the second year in a row, citing the coronavirus, said there were still social media calls on people to rally despite the ban and warned of more arrests.
-"From the bottom of my heart, I must say I believe Hong Kong is still a very safe and free city," senior superintendent Liauw Ka-Kei told reporters, adding that police had no option but to enforce the law.
+Police, which banned the vigil for a second year in a row, citing the coronavirus, said there were still social media calls for people to rally despite the ban and warned of more arrests.
+"From the bottom of my heart, I must say I believe Hong Kong is still a very safe and free city," senior superintendent Liauw Ka-kei told reporters, adding that police had no option but to enforce the law.

 Her Facebook page said Chow will mark the anniversary by fasting if she is unable to light a candle due to her arrest.
-The Alliance's chairman Lee Cheuk-yan is in jail for an illegal assembly.
+The Alliance's chairman, Lee Cheuk-yan, is in jail over an illegal assembly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)